-Be it uniformity in your ski’s base, evenness along the edges, a process that one shop tech can easily pick up where the other left off or reliability when it comes to turnaround time—two days, regardless of season or workload (for rush jobs, bring beer)—consistency comes up again and again as a priority.
+Be it uniformity in your ski’s base, evenness along the edges, a process that one shop tech can easily pick up where the other left off or reliability when it comes to turnaround time—two days, regardless of season or workload—consistency comes up again and again as a priority.
 Accordingly, “the only belt you’ll find in here is around my waist,” says Sunde, referring to their exclusive use of stone grinding for, you guessed it, consistency’s sake.

 All of this is just in an effort to take “the equipment variable out of the skiing experience,” according to the team.
-Though their focus is quality, Sunde and Petty are also capable of quantity, regularly servicing race teams and achieving a shop record of 68 pairs of skis in one shift.
+Though their focus is quality, Sunde is also capable of quantity, regularly servicing race teams and achieving a shop record of 68 pairs of skis in one shift.

 Ski edge sharpening frequency: how often to wax skis

-If you’ve ever been curious about where those busy little shop elves disappear to with your skis only to return 2-14 days later, Petty and Sunde host clinics to walk skiers and riders through the process.
+If you’ve ever been curious about where those busy little shop elves disappear to with your skis only to return 2-14 days later, Sunde hosts clinics to walk skiers and riders through the process.
 In fact, participation in your own tune is encouraged at Denver Sports Lab, just be prepared to learn way more than you bargained for.